jinkilee/jinkilee.github.io/_posts/2019-03-25-doodle_classification.md

 - Batch Size: from 400 to 500, according to the memory limit
 - Decay learning rate: multipy 0.75 on the old learning rate

-Here is the result of each models for public/private Learder Board(LB).
+Here is the result of each models for public/private Leaderboard(LB).

 | Models            | Use Imagenet | Public LB  | Private LB  |
 | ----------------- |:------------:|:----------:|:-----------:|